Russia hits key infrastructure with missiles across Ukraine | Law-Order

 “Russia is trying to deprive Ukrainians of light before the New Year,” Shmyhal wrote in a Telegram post.
 He said that emergency blackouts may be necessary “in some areas.”
 About 90% of Lviv was without electricity, Mayor Andriy Sadovyi wrote on Telegram.
 Trams and trolley buses were not working, and residents might experience water interruptions, he said.

-The Russian military said the Engels base was targeted by Ukrainian drones twice this month, most recently on Monday.
-Russia's Defence Ministry said three servicemen were killed by fragments of a downed Ukrainian drone.
+Belarus, Russia's close ally, served as a staging ground for Russia's Feb.
+24 invasion of Ukraine.

-Ukrainian authorities have maintained ambiguity about attacks on Russian soil, stopping short of claiming responsibility for them.
+Belarus' foreign ministry summoned the Ukrainian ambassador to express “strong protest,” it said, demanding that Ukraine “conduct a thorough investigation” and “hold those responsible to account.”
+In response, Ukraine's Defense Ministry said that Kyiv was “ready to conduct an objective investigation” of the incident and to invite “authoritative experts” from abroad to participate in it, with a caveat that these experts should come from countries that do not support Russia.

-Earlier this month, the United States agreed to give a Patriot missile battery to Ukraine to boost the country's defense.
+The United States said this month that it would give a Patriot missile battery to Ukraine to boost the country's defense.
 The U.S. and other allies also pledged to provide energy-related equipment to help Ukraine withstand the attacks on its infrastructure.

 Mykhailo Podolyak, an adviser to Ukrainian President Volodymyr Zelenskyy, said Russia was aiming to “destroy critical infrastructure and kill civilians en masse.”
 Kuleba, the Ukrainian foreign minister, said Monday that his nation wants a “peace” summit within two months at the United Nations with Secretary-General António Guterres as mediator.
 He said Russia must face a war-crimes tribunal before his country directly talks with Moscow but that other nations should feel free to engage with the Russians.